The answer: NO!!!

 Do have questions?
 We have answers.
 At Westchester Health, we’re happy to explain the importance of vaccinating, as well as the reasons why disease prevention is so important, so that you can make the best possible decision to keep your family happy and healthy.
+Please call (914) 232-1919 to make an appointment.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler and Dr. Ivker’s blog in full, click here.